GSA/idmanagement.gov/_playbooks/playbook-sso.md

 1. Supporting IT modernization and cloud adoption projects - Provide a centralized access point to onboard on-premise and cloud applications.
 2. Supporting remote workforce - Efficiently adapt to any location, various authenticators, and any device workforce.
 3. Improving user experience - Streamline the user experience across all agency applications configured with the service.
-4. Reducing identity-related help desk tickets - Allow automated provisioning and deprovisioning or self-service to reduce identity-related help desk tickets.
+4. Reducing identity-related help desk tickets - Allow automated provisioning and de-provisioning or self-service to reduce identity-related help desk tickets.
 5. Improving security posture - Quickly resolve unauthorized access actions by centralizing authentication and monitoring activity.

 Agencies can use this playbook to centralize application access for agency employees and contractors or federate access with other federal executive agencies.
 Updates to this playbook may include federating outside of the federal executive branch, but it is not included in this current version.